tongtonw/tongtonw.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to Baiheng's website!
-Baiheng is currently a Ph.D. candidate at the Department of Ocean Operations and Civil Engineering at the Norwegian University of Science and Technology (NTNU) in Ålesund, Norway.
+Baiheng is currently a Ph.D. candidate at the Department of Ocean Operations and Civil Engineering at the Norwegian University of Science and Technology (NTNU) in Ålesund, Møre og Romsdal, Norway.

 <!-- I am a Postdoctoral Research Fellow in the
 [Weidenbaum Center on the Economy, Government, and Public Policy](https://wc.wustl.edu/)